 Hello from the foothills of Mt.
 Hood.

-Although I was raised by the seasonal cycles of Great Lakes, fireflies, snow and thunder storms, I started weaving myself into the Pacific Northwest over 25 years ago.
-Now I call this region’s rugged mountains, lush valleys and generous coastal bays home as well.
-Although I’ve always used the same pronouns, I just can’t shake that feeling of being a “we” or “they” after learning about the many microbes that make me the walking, eating, breathing, pooping “me” I am today.
+I started weaving myself into the Pacific Northwest over 25 years ago.
+Although I was raised in the wetlands of the Great Lakes and carry the visceral memory in my flesh and bones, the West’s rugged mountains, lush valleys and generous coastal bays are now home.
+I’ve always used the same pronouns, but can’t shake that feeling of being a “we” or “they”, especially after learning about the many microbes that make me the walking, eating, breathing, pooping, earthly constellation I am.
 It is incredibly humbling and one of the reasons I love learning about the microscopic world around and within me.

 With all that said, what we choose for ourselves is a deeply personal choice and as a Death Educator I’m deeply respectful of where people are in their decision-making.
 I always try to remain curious and work to build understanding.